brainboxdotcc/triviabot/TriviaBot-Question-Submission-Advice.md

 This question is **high** quality because it can be checked by mods easily and is non-debatable.

 **Remember, questions are accepted at the Official Trivia Moderators' discretion!**
-_Arguing or diputing a decision made by a mod will result in a permanent non-appealable ban from submitting questions._
+_Arguing or diputing a decision made by a mod may and most likely will result in a permanent, non-appealable ban from submitting questions._